AudioCulture is, “the noisy library of New Zealand music”.

 AudioCulture is an online celebration of the people who have created the music, the scenes they shaped, and the audiences they played to.

-On AudioCulture, visitors can read about the People, Labels and Scenes, listen to music (via Spotify and Soundcloud), watch music videos (via NZ On Screen and YouTube), listen to interviews and performances (via Radio New Zealand National), view images (photographs, posters, hand-written song lyrics and more), and browse discographies (via Discogs); and share AudioCulture content with their social media friends.
+On AudioCulture, visitors can read about People, Labels and related Articles, listen to music (via Spotify and Soundcloud), watch music videos (via NZ On Screen and YouTube), listen to interviews and performances (via Radio New Zealand National), view images (photographs, posters, hand-written song lyrics and more), and browse discographies (via Discogs); and share AudioCulture content with their social media friends.

 AudioCulture is working with artists, historians and music industry people to tell the stories of nearly one hundred years of New Zealand popular music culture, from the first vinyl recording in the 1920s to digital streaming.

 AudioCulture is an ongoing work in progress, with gaps being filled and stories being added continuously.

 As it continues to grow, AudioCulture will evolve into a valuable cultural asset: a repository of Aotearoa aural history treasures, from Aaradhna to Zonk.
 The site kicked off with 250 pages, ranging from Bill Sevesi to Bic Runga, The Clean to Concord Dawn, Lew Pryme to La De Da’s, Māori Hi-Five to Manuel Bundy.
 Another 300 pages followed in AudioCulture’s second year.
 By January 2022 we had 1800 pages.